timalamenciak/Solidago/README.md

 #### Food

 * [Hacienda Sarria Market Garden](https://www.theworkingcentre.org/hacienda-sarria-market-garden/518) - The Hacienda Sarria is a CSA (Community Supported Agriculture) farm on Victoria Street.
 You can sign up for vegetable shares and get a portion of the harvest each week throughout the summer.
 This is a great way to lower your food footprint.
+* [Community Garden Council of Waterloo Region](http://community-gardens.ca/) - This is a great place to find community garden plots near you.
+They fill up quick!
 * [Food System Roundtable of Waterloo Region](http://www.wrfoodsystem.ca/) - This group is devoted to working on the food system locally.

 #### Tools